Author: Jaye Kelly-Johnston

 - Retention rates (30-, 90-, and 180-day engagement)

-- Reduction in substance use (self-report and biological verification where feasible)
+- Reduction in substance use (self-report and biological verification where possible)

 - Patient-reported outcomes: quality of life, cravings, mental health symptom scores